Ik-cyber/monkey-go/docs/explanation.md

 * `object/environment.go`
 * Go runtime (implicitly)

-Variable bindings, scopes, lifetimes — all managed by `Environment`.
+Variable bindings, scopes, and lifetimes are all managed by `Environment`.
-Memory allocation itself is delegated to Go’s garbage collector, which is fine and expected at this level.
+Memory allocation itself is handled by Go’s garbage collector.

 ---

 **6. Code Generation**
-In your project, **evaluation is code generation**.
+In my project, **evaluation is code generation**.

 Handled by:

 * `evaluator/evaluator.go`

-Instead of generating bytecode or assembly, you directly execute the AST and produce runtime values (`object.Object`).
-This makes your project an **interpreter**, not a compiler.
+Instead of generating bytecode or assembly, I directly execute the AST and produce runtime values (`object.Object`).
+This makes my project an **interpreter**, not a compiler.

 ---

 **7. Code Optimization (Machine-dependent)**
 **Not present.**

-This phase only makes sense if you target a machine (assembly, bytecode, VM).
-Since you interpret directly, there’s nothing machine-dependent to optimize.
+This phase only makes sense if I target a machine (assembly, bytecode, VM).
+Since I interpret directly, there’s nothing machine-dependent to optimize.

 ---